Ipswich Town F.C.: League One, the Gamechanger era and the rise to the Premier League (2019–present)

 Kieran McKenna and players celebrate on the pitch after Ipswich Town seal back-to-back promotions in May 2024.

 With McKenna's first full season in charge, the following season proved more successful.
 After an undefeated streak of 18 league games, with several club records broken, Ipswich were promoted back to the Championship as runners-up.
 Ipswich finished the 2022–23 season in second place, with 98 points and scoring 101 league goals.

 After winning their final league game of the 2023–24 season, Ipswich achieved back-to-back promotions, becoming the fifth team to do so, and were promoted as runners-up to end their 22-year absence from the top tier.
 They sealed the runner-up spot with 96 points, and the highest goal tally of 92.

 Ipswich spent most of the 2024–25 season in the bottom half of the league and in the relegation zone.
 On 26 April 2025, following a 3–0 defeat away to Newcastle United, the club was relegated back to the Championship.
+They returned to the Premier League at the first time of asking after winning their final league game of the 2025–26 season against QPR.

+Following promotion back to the Premier League, it was announced on 10 June 2026 Kieran McKenna would step down as manager and football management as a whole to focus his time with his family.
+On 23 June 2026, Town announced the appointment of Gary O'Neil from Ligue 1 side Strasbourg as the new manager on a three-year deal.